GLOBAL MARKETS-Stocks slide as jobs data makes Fed move unclear

 Euro zone bond yields fell further following a strong signal from the European Central Bank on Thursday that it is willing to take further steps to shore up the currency bloc’s economy.

-German 10-year yields, the euro zone benchmark, fell 7 basis points to 0.67 percent, their lowest level in more than a week.

-For some, strong U.S. average hourly earnings and a drop in the unemployment rate to 5.1 percent support the view that the Fed will hike rates when policy-makers meet Sept.
+For some, strong average hourly earnings and a drop in the unemployment rate to 5.1 percent in the jobs report support the view that the Fed will hike rates at its policy-setting meeting on Sept.
 16-17.

 “It’s one of the closer calls,” said Marc Bushallow, director of fixed income at Manning & Napier in Rochester, New York.

-But with U.S. investors heading into a long U.S. Labor Day weekend, lingering worries about China add to their unease.
+But with U.S. investors heading into the long Labor Day weekend, worries about China have added to their unease.

 “The market’s confused.
 It doesn’t know what to buy,” said John Augustine, chief investment officer at Huntington Trust in Columbus, Ohio.
 “What markets seem to be playing today is a weaker China and a more hawkish Fed.”